Dasharo/docs/docs/variants/msi_z690/recovery.md

 wget https://download.msi.com/bos_exe/mb/7D25v19.zip
 unzip 7D25v19.zip
 ```

 You may also choose an older version from the [MSI website](https://us.msi.com/Motherboard/PRO-Z690-A-WIFI-DDR4/support#bios).

 * Flash via external programmer:

-> Note the command line will be different depending on the programmer you use and how you named your backup folder and firmware file.
+> Note: the command line will be different depending on the programmer you are
+using and how you named your backup folder and firmware file.

 ```bash
 flashrom -p linux_spi:dev=/dev/spidev1.0,spispeed=16000 -w z690backup/dump.rom
 ```

-or in case of using the official MSI BIOS release
+or in case of using the official MSI BIOS release:

 ```bash
 flashrom -p linux_spi:dev=/dev/spidev1.0,spispeed=16000 -w 7D25v19/E7D25IMS.190
 ```

 * First boot after the recovery process is significantly longer